GenomicsAotearoa/long-read-assembly/docs/pages/day1_read_inputs.md

 We are about to start learning about the sequencing data types that are used in assembly, but it can be a bit hard to appreciate what these data types are without knowing how we will use them.
 In this section we will go over the rough outline of Verkko's approach to assembly.
 Hopefully this will help put the data types in context.

 Both Verkko and Hifiasm can use a variety of data sources:

+!!! quote ""

     * PacBio HiFi: >10kbp, around 99.9% accuracy
     * Oxford Nanopore Ultralong: >100kb, around 97% accuracy
     * Phasing data from Hi-C or trio Illumina data

 PacBio HiFi data is required for both assemblers.
 Other data types are optional -- but they lead to much better assemblies.
 So let's jump ahead a bit and take a peak at how Verkko creates assemblies using figure 1 from the recent Verkko paper (Rautiainen, Mikko, et al.).
 It's ok if this is a bit confusing, we will come back to this in day 2.